Resilience in Research (Issue 3, Summer 2021)

 Pushing Boundaries: Students Researching Outside the Box (Issue 2, Spring 2020)

-Getting Started on Undergraduate Research (Fall 2018, Issue 1)
+Getting Started on Undergraduate Research (Issue 1, Fall 2018)

-There are two ways to be featured in CrossTalk:
+There are two ways to be featured in our CrossTalk issues:

 Email firstname.lastname@example.org to let us know how you want to be involved.

-- Articles should be a minimum of 650 words and a maximum of 1,000 words
+- Articles should be a minimum of 650 words.

-Articles must be submitted as either a Word document or PDF
+- Articles must be submitted as a Word document.

-- Must submit a faculty approval form for each submission.
-The form must be signed by the faculty mentor connected to the research in the submission.
+- You must submit a Faculty Approval Form for each submission; the form must be signed by the faculty mentor connected to the research in the submission.

 We would love to have your photos to accompany your article!

-- Submit a minimum of 2 photos (maximum 10) for us to review and put into layout.
+- Submit a minimum of 2 photos for us to review and insert into the magazine layout.

 - Please include a short caption for each photo.

 - Resolution should be 72 DPI.
-To check this, go the the properties of the image and look for the resolution.
+To check this, go to the properties of the image and look for the resolution.

-- If any individuals besides yourself are present in the photo, you must also submit a signed photo release for each person so that we can publish with their permission.
+- If any individuals besides yourself are present in the photo, you must also submit a signed Video/Photo Release for each person so that we can publish with their permission.